alper/alpernl/content/posts/kathe-kollwitz-museum-berlin/index.md

 Our tour guide didn't make the connection but I find it more than fitting that on May 1st we would be looking at for instance the Weavers cycle (one of which I have pasted below).

 [![Kollwitz_Riot_Best](Kollwitz_Riot_Best.jpg)](/dingen/2016/05/kathe-kollwitz-museum-berlin/kollwitz_riot_best/)

+[^1]: I discount Caspar David Friedrich because he was a painter of landscapes.